StyraHem/ShellyForHASS/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected behavior
 <!--
-  Insert a brief descrition of the expected behaviour is -->
+  Insert a brief description of the expected behavior is -->